 Course Description: Students will work through basic operations with integers, fractions and decimals.
 Students will progress through the study of number properties as well proportions, rates, exponents and radicals.

 DIRECTIONS: This is an ordered list of 139 videos and exercises.

-(This courses uses many links, especially teaching videos, from Khan Academy.
-It’s the same course that it was before Khan Academy aligned with Common Core.
+(This courses uses many teaching videos from Khan Academy.
+The course was created using their resources before Khan Academy aligned with Common Core.
 We don’t solely use Khan Academy.
-There are other sites and much of our own materials as well.
+There are other sites and many of our own materials as well.
 This course had a major update in 2022.)

 You will start at the top of the page with Addition and Subtraction and work your way down in order.
 Make sure you read the directions every time.
 The first link on each line is to the video, unless marked differently.
 You can move on to the exercise as soon as you know the material.
 That means you can do the exercise without watching the video if you already know how to do it.
 IT WILL START AT THE BEGINNING!
 The point is for you to fill any gaps in your learning and then progress forward with that solid foundation.
 At some point, you should probably be watching all of the videos.
 When you do, write the problems down and work through them with the teacher to help you stay focused and to make sure you can do it too.
 Some days you will be doing more than one exercise.
 Some days you won’t make it through one whole exercise.
 You will stay on an exercise until you are proficient.
 You should be able to do five in a row correct before you move on.
-One suggestion is to set aside 20 – 30 minutes for math each day.
-When you stop in the middle of an exercise, it should remember how many problems you’ve done.
+One suggestion is to set aside 30 minutes for math each day.

 Addition and Subtraction with Positive and Negative Numbers